Peyton C. March: Later career

 In June 1917, shortly after the American entry into World War I, March was promoted to brigadier general and commanded the 1st Field Artillery Brigade, 1st Division, American Expeditionary Forces (AEF) and, accompanied by First Lieutenant Stanley E. Reinhart (later a major general in World War II) as his aide-de-camp, went to France with the 1st Division.
 Later that year, March was promoted to major general and commanded the artillery units of the First Army and all non-divisional artillery units.

-In March 1918, he was recalled to Washington, took over as acting Army Chief of Staff on March 4 and was Army Chief of Staff on May 20, 1918.
-He was promoted to temporary general.
+In March 1918, he was recalled to Washington.
+He ook over as acting Army Chief of Staff on March 4, and was named Army Chief of Staff on May 20, 1918.
+He was promoted to temporary full general.
 Joseph M. Swing (a lieutenant general in World War II) was his new aide-de-camp.

-March was highly critical of President Wilson's decision to send an American Expedition to North Russia and Siberia in 1918 during the Russian Civil War (the so-called Siberian Intervention) ostensibly to prop-up the White movement war effort, secure the railroads, support the Czech Legion trapped there, and stop the Japanese from exploiting the chaos in order to colonize Siberia.
+March was highly critical of President Wilson's decision to send an American expedition to North Russia and Siberia in 1918 during the Russian Civil War ostensibly to prop-up the White movement war effort, secure the railroads, support the Czech Legion trapped there, and stop the Japanese from exploiting the chaos in order to colonize Siberia.
 March wrote after the pull-out of American forces in 1920:

 The sending of this expedition was the last occasion in which the president reversed the recommendation of the War Department during my service as Chief of Staff of the Army. ... almost immediately after the Siberian and North Russian forces had reached their theaters of operations, events moved rapidly and uniformly in the direction of complete failure of these expeditions to accomplish anything that their sponsors had claimed for them.